How Does Psoriasis Develop?

 • Erythrodermic psoriasis is a less common form of psoriasis which can affect large areas of the body; the skin is extremely red and painful, looks as if it has been burn.
 This form can be life threatening, and requires treatment as soon as possible.

-You May Also Like:Why Psoriasis and Asthma Often Co-Exist
+You May Also Like:New Research Into Link Between Psoriasis and Ethnicity

 Related Search Topics (Ads):